Skip to main content Skip to main navigation Skip to search

 Callitris forest

 Information for this profile is drawn from Australia's State of the Forests Report 2018 (SOFR).
-ABARES is in the process of updating indicators for SOFR with data up to or as at 2021, with the intention of publishing the updated indicators from mid to late 2023.
-This forest profile will then be updated also.
+ABARES is in the process of updating indicators for SOFR with data up to or as at 2021.
+This forest profile will be updated with new data in early 2024.

 Callitris trees are found only in Australia and New Caledonia with 13 of the 15 species found in Australia.
 Callitris trees are commonly called cypress pines because they are related to, and resemble, northern hemisphere cypresses.
 Although conifers, callitris trees are not true pines.